 Best Gaming Laptops Under $1,000

-PC gaming can be expensive.
+PC gaming can be an expensive hobby.
 Besides buying games, you also need a capable machine to play them on!
 But you can get started without spending thousands of dollars on a new gaming laptop.
-There are plenty of gaming laptops for under $1,000, which will get you basics like a 1080p display, a strong CPU, and a discrete, gaming-ready GPU that's enough for esports and competitive video games, along with some work when you're done playing.
+There are plenty of gaming laptops available for less than $1,000, which deliver the basics like a 1080p display, a strong CPU, and a discrete, gaming-ready GPU that's enough for esports and competitive video games.
+And it will let you do some work or stream your favorite show when you're done playing.

-It's possible you'll find systems that don't have the latest processors (which might mean you can't use certain AI features), and you won't find the most powerful GPUs.
+In this price range, you'll often find systems that don't have the latest processors (which might mean you can't use certain AI features), and you won't find the most powerful GPUs.
 It's unlikely you'll find more than 8GB of RAM (though please, try to avoid single-channel RAM if you can!), and storage space may be limited out of the box.
 You'll have to make decisions about what's most important to you.

 There are ways to improve a sub-$1,000 gaming laptop down the line.
-For instance, you can often add more storage or upgrade the RAM on your laptop on your own.
-You can also look for laptops with room for extra SSDs so that you can bulk up on storage on your own.
+For instance, you can often add more storage or upgrade the RAM on your laptop (still an option primarily with gaming and workstation laptops these days) on your own.
+You can also look for laptops with room for extra drives so you can add one of the best SSDs on your own.

 The current swath of sub-$1,000 gaming notebooks is largely powered by the Nvidia GeForce RTX 4050, though you may find the RTX 4060 if prices come down or if there's a good sale.